 People who suffer from stress

-Patients who have an unstable blood sugar level
+Patients who have unstable sugar levels in blood

 Stimulating intellectual performance